 Tile also is now available digitally printed, just like vinyl, which means that it can take the appearance of wood or even fabric.

 Pros: A classic flooring option for kitchens and bathrooms, tile is wear-and moisture-resistant.

 Cons: Tile can crack or break if something heavy is dropped on it, and it can be hard to replace.
 The grout used in between tiles can stain overtime, requiring cleaning and sealing.

-Cost installed: Around $8.00 to $15.00 per square foot; cheaper for products that can float (be installed without cement and grout)
+Cost installed: Around $8.00 to $15.00 per square foot; cheaper for products that can float (can be installed without cement and grout).

 Once a mainstay only of lowly basements and garages, polished and stained concrete has suddenly become a luxury flooring choice.
 Since concrete is probably already in place in many buildings, it can be a very cost-effective option when compared to installing whole new materials.
 And it can be dyed and finished in a multitude of ways.